Business Structures: Which One is Best for Your Business

 If you never plan on having your business go on sale to the public, however, and don't need the investment incentives to retain employees, you probably do not need to go through the added procedure and cost of forming a corporation.
 If you desire the limited personal liability that comes from a corporation, you could instead form your business as a LLC.
 An LLC provides many of the advantages of a corporation while remaining more flexible.

 Whether you're just starting your new business, would like to transition your business to a different legal structure, or have other questions regarding your business, you may benefit tremendously from legal assistance.
-Contact a local attorney for a free initial case assessment to learn how they can help you ensure that your business is structured for success.
+Contact a local business organizations attorney, who can help ensure that your business is structured for success.